-When appearing in court or other CASA related meetings including the CASA office, a professional appearance is expected.
+When appearing in court in-person or via virtual technology, and or other CASA related meetings including the CASA office, a professional appearance is expected.
 Attire should enhance the dignity of the court and all persons must adhere to the following guidelines:

-- No tee shirts or shirts with any writing on them other than the name brand. - No tank tops, camisoles, or midriff-baring tops. - No shorts, denim shorts or sweat pants. - No backless or strapless blouses or dresses. - Bo baggy pants. - No flip flops, shower clogs, or similar foot wear - No visible piercings (except ears) or tattoos.
+- No tee shirts or shirts with any writing on them other than the name brand. - No tank tops, camisoles, or midriff-baring tops. - No shorts, denim shorts or sweatpants. - No backless or strapless blouses or dresses.

+- No short dresses or skirts - No baggy pants. - No flip flops, shower clogs, or similar footwear - No visible piercings (except ears) or tattoos.